top of page

 We have a professional responsibility to maintain confidentiality, work ethically, use evidence-based interventions, help you achieve sustainable change as quickly as possible and treat you with dignity and respect.

 Length of therapy: This varies depending on a number of factors, and will be discussed as part of your assessment.
-Clinical Psychologists work in a time-limited way and the recommended treatment length for most of the therapies we offer is between 8 - 24 sessions.
+Most therapies range between 8 - 24 sessions, but this will be tailored to your needs.

 Ending therapy: You are not tied into any long-term commitment and may end therapy sessions at any point.
 However, if you are finding therapy difficult, we recommend discussing this in sessions rather than just stopping treatment.